-Council advice should be sought to assist in determining whether demolition works are accepted development.
+Contact Council to determine whether demolition works are accepted development.

-In some cases, Council may consider work to occur on a heritage place to be minor in nature, and allow work to occur under a heritage exemption certificate.
+In some cases, Council may consider work to occur on a heritage place to be minor in nature.
+Council may allow under a heritage exemption certificate.
 Find out more about heritage exemption certificates and how to apply for a heritage exemption certificate for work on a local heritage place.

-Demolition of any building or structure in a Principal or Major centre zone requires planning approval and is code assessable where the demolition is part of a committed program to exercise an existing development permit and a temporary park is created.
-A committed program can be demonstrated through a statutory declaration from the landowner that within three months of demolition, building work will commence on the site to affect an existing development permit.
+Demolition of any building or structure in a principal or major centre zone requires planning approval and is code assessable.
+This applies where the demolition is part of a committed program to exercise an existing development permit and the creation of a temporary park.
+A statutory declaration from the landowner demonstrates a committed program.
+The declaration must state, within three months of demolition, building work will commence on the site.
+This requirement affects an existing development permit.

 When an application is required for demolition or removal

-Where a planning application is needed, it is recommended you seek specialist consultant advice as specialist reports will be required to support your case that demolition is justifiable.
+If your project requires a planning application, Council recommends you seek specialist consultant advice.
+Specialist reports can support your case to justify demolition.
 This may include a report from a structural engineer if you are suggesting the building is structurally unsound.

 Building approval is separate from planning approval.
-A building approval is required before doing demolition work.
-You can arrange for building approval of your project through a licensed private building certifier.
+You will need a building approval before doing demolition work.
+A licensed private building certifier can arrange building approval.
 You must give the certifier scaled and detailed plans prepared by a draftsperson or architect.

-Private building certifiers can be found using the Queensland Building and Construction Commission's Find a Local Contractor search.
+Private building certifiers are available on the Queensland Building and Construction Commission's find a local contractor search.

-If you are moving a house to Brisbane from another local government area, you may need approval from that local government to remove the house.
+If you are moving a house to Brisbane, you may need approval from the local government area your house is being moved from.